Platform-OS/platformos-check/docs/checks/missing_enable_comment.md

 ## Version

-This check has been introduced in Theme Check 0.3.0.
+This check has been introduced in PlatformOS Check 0.3.0.

 ## Resources